thedatasense/thedatasense.github.io/_pages/about.md

 social: false
 ---

-<h2>Welcome</h2>
-<p>I am <strong>Binesh Kumar</strong>, an experienced professional with a 15-year track record in data science and healthcare technology.
-At <strong>Medtronic</strong>, I serve as a Senior Principal Research and Development Engineer & Technical Fellow, focusing on advancing healthcare solutions, especially in minimally invasive therapies and precision oncology.</p>
+<p>Hello, I'm <strong>Binesh Kumar</strong>, bringing over 15 years of experience in data science and healthcare technology to my role at <strong>Medtronic</strong>.
+As a Senior Principal Research and Development Engineer & Technical Fellow, my focus lies in crafting innovative solutions for laparoscopic and robotic surgical procedures, with a special emphasis on product data management.</p>

-<p>In academia, I'm pursuing my <strong>Ph.D. at the Secure and Assured Intelligent Learning Lab (SAIL Lab)</strong>, University of New Haven.
-My research is dedicated to developing dynamic treatment planning systems in precision oncology, utilizing Reinforcement Learning Techniques.
-My overarching aim is to contribute to creating equitable healthcare solutions globally.</p>
+<p>Academically, as a Ph.D. candidate at the <strong>Secure and Assured Intelligent Learning Lab (SAIL Lab)</strong> at the University of New Haven, I am committed to advancing precision oncology through my research in dynamic treatment planning systems, leveraging the potential of Reinforcement Learning Techniques.
+My goal is to drive the creation of globally accessible and equitable healthcare solutions.</p>

-<p>With a deep passion for marrying data with actionable insights in healthcare, I actively seek collaborative opportunities and discussions that propel innovation in medical care.
-Let's connect to explore possibilities in this exciting field.</p>
+<p>Driven by a passion to transform healthcare data into meaningful and actionable insights, I am always open to collaborations and discussions that fuel medical innovation.
+Let's connect to discuss and explore new frontiers in this vital and exciting domain.</p>